internetarchive/dweb-transports/WRITINGSHIMS.md

 If you are working on integration, please add a comment to [dweb-transports issue#10](https://github.com/internetarchive/dweb-transports/issues/10)

-All the repos are open-source, `dweb-objects` for example refers to [https://github.com/internetarchive/dweb-objects]

 ## Overview

 Integrating a Dweb platform (aka Transport) into this library has two main stages.